satyayannam/billsat/README.md

 # Billsat v0.1
-my bad i didn't upload the application file, i placed the drive link to the application folder which is working perfectly fine, make sure to user it.
+my bad i didn't upload the application file, i placed the drive link to the application folder which is working perfectly fine, make sure to use it.

 ## Features